fr33mang/lingualeo_bot/README.md

 - Delete `lingualeo_cookies.json` to force a fresh login
 - Check that your LinguaLeo account is active

-### Import script fails
-- Verify the JSON file format is correct
-- Check file path is correct (use absolute paths if needed)
+### Cookie cache issues
-- Ensure you have write permissions for the cookie cache file
+- Ensure you have write permissions for the cookie cache file (`lingualeo_cookies.json`)
+- Delete `lingualeo_cookies.json` to force a fresh login if authentication fails

 ## Development